Source of Income Discrimination FAQ

 What is “source of income”?

 Source of income means any lawful, verifiable source of money available to a potential tenant at the time they submit a rental application.
-It may be paid directly or indirectly and may include income from any lawful occupation (including self-employment), any government or private assistance (including housing vouchers, social security, or nonprofit assistance), child support, retirement benefits, pensions, and other sources.
+It may be paid directly or indirectly and may include income from any lawful occupation (including self-employment), government or private assistance (including social security or nonprofit assistance), child support, retirement benefits, pensions, and other sources.

 Why was this necessary?